escapewindow/mozsf2018/openssl_ca.rst

 At one extreme, we could create a single worker cert, and share that cert across all level 3 workerTypes.
 This is easy to maintain, distribute, and verify; we don't necessarily even need a CA here: a self-signed cert would likely suffice.
-However, given an attack on CoT, any workerType would be able to forge the chain of trust artifact for any other workerType.
+However, given an attack on CoT and a single compromised worker, any workerType would be able to forge the chain of trust artifact for any other workerType.
 E.g., if a Windows generic worker were compromised, the attacker could use its cert to generate fake taskgraph artifacts that could mark malicious tasks as valid.

 At the other extreme, we could generate certs that are only valid for a given workerId and EC2 instance ID.
-This means we would need to automate cert generation and signing, but the compromise of a single cert would have limited damage.
+This means we would need to automate cert generation and signing, but the compromise of a single cert would be restricted in the damage it could perform.

 How will we sign worker certs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^